BeauConstrictor/ILMEM/repo/http.notice.md

 # HTTP

 Fetches an HTTP URL.
-Obviously, the server should return ILM content and not HTML - this is an ILM extension.
+This is not a translator, it is an extension for viewing ILM documents over HTTP.
+If you need a translator, see the (WIP) HTTP extension.

 ## Dependencies